frossm/rpncalc/mdbook/src/Chapters/Operands.md

 `+ [ENTER]`

-As an example of this NumOps shortcut, lets revisit our example from the introduction.
+As an example of this NumOps shortcut, see the following example:

 `x = SQRT((((5+3) * 8)/2) ^ 6)`